laurelkeys/rust-playground/book/notes.md

   ```
   Rust has a special annotation called the `Copy` trait that we can place on types like integers that are stored on the stack.
 * Rust won't let us annotate a type with the `Copy` trait if the type, or any of its parts, has implemented the Drop trait.
 If the type needs something special to happen when the value goes out of scope and we add the `Copy` annotation to that type, we'll get a compile-time error.
-* As a general rule, any group of simple scalar values can be `Copy`, and nothing that requires allocation or is some form of resource is `Copy`.
+* As a general rule, any group of simple scalar values can be `Copy`, and nothing that requires allocation or is some form of resource is `Copy`
 * We call having references as function parameters *borrowing* [[ch04-02](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html#references-and-borrowing)]
-* *Mutable references* (`&mut`) have one big restriction: you can have only one mutable reference to a particular piece of data in a particular scope, and you *also* cannot have a mutable reference while there is an immutable one in scope [[ch04-02](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html#mutable-references)].
+* *Mutable references* (`&mut`) have one big restriction: you can have only one mutable reference to a particular piece of data in a particular scope, and you *also* cannot have a mutable reference while there is an immutable one in scope [[ch04-02](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html#mutable-references)]
-  * Because of this, data races can be prevented at compile-time.
+  * Because of this, data races can be prevented at compile-time
 * A reference's scope starts from where it is introduced and continues through the last time that reference is used.
 As such, the following works because the last usage of the immutable references occurs before the mutable reference is introduced:
   ```rust
     let mut s = String::from("hello");